 2. Combine two broad interests

 What’s great about this approach is that by fusing two broad categories, you actually get to include more than two interests.
 Each topic acts as a “sub-umbrella”.
 For instance, Steve Kamb’s Nerd Fitness combines fitness with nerdery, but each of those categories is pretty broad.

 - Travel hacking (hacking of any kind really)

-It may seem as though Steve has fused together two very specific topics, but he’s actually combined 2 sub-umbrellas, each encompassing its own array of topics.
+It may seem as though Steve has fused together two very specific topics, but he’s actually combined two sub-umbrellas, each encompassing its own array of topics.
 This gives him the freedom to throw almost anything into the mix.

-3. The “Through the Lens” Approach
+3. The “through the lens” approach

 One of my students loves music, art, nightlife, and personal development among other things.
 She also spent several months over the last few years living abroad in Iceland.
 We decided to take her identity as an expat and have that theme infuse all of her other interests.
-That way she could write about everything, from becoming more confident and making friends to new music she had discovered while sipping tea in an Icelandic café.
+As an expat, she could write about everything, from becoming more confident and making friends to new music she had discovered while sipping tea in an Icelandic café.
 She can write about anything really.
 It’s just “an expat’s take on…” (fill in the blank)